robincodex/easy-keyvalues/README.md

 `UTF-8 BOM` files will be 65279, which causes parsing errors.
 So you need to use a library such as [iconv-lite](https://github.com/ashtuchkin/iconv-lite) to remove the `BOM` in advance.

-The library has been adapted for nodejs, uses [chardet](https://www.npmjs.com/package/chardet) to determine the encoding format, and uses [iconv-lite](https://github.com/ashtuchkin/iconv-lite) for decoding and encoding when reading and writing.
+~~The library has been adapted for nodejs, uses [chardet](https://www.npmjs.com/package/chardet) to determine the encoding format, and uses [iconv-lite](https://github.com/ashtuchkin/iconv-lite) for decoding and encoding when reading and writing.~~

+The nodejs adaptation has removed `chardet` and `iconv-lite`.
+Due to the uncertainty of automatically determining file encodings and automatically converting encodings, this support has been removed and a `encoding` parameter has been added.

 ```js
 const buf = readFileSync(join(__dirname, 'chat_english.txt'));